CVUT-FS-12110/Machine-Perception-and-Image-Analysis/README.md

 # Machine Perception and Image Processing (Labs)

-The subject introduces students to digital image processing and machine perception.
+The subject introduces students to digital image processing and machine perception and algorithms.

 ## Lab schedule